The Bay Of Angels

 'It was at Millie's party, on that Friday evening, that she met her second husband, my stepfather-to-be, and thus changed both our lives . . .'

 Zoë is delighted when her widowed mother marries Simon, a generous older man who owns a villa in Nice.
-However, the long enchanted visits to France she enjoys come to an abrupt end when Simon suffers a bad fall.
-Zoë and her mother, finding themselves surrounded by well-meaning strangers, must learn how and how not to trust appearances . . .
+She is enchanted by the visits to France that follow, but they come to an abrupt end when Simon suffers a bad fall.
+Finding themselves thrust into uncertainty and surrounded by well-meaning strangers, Zoë and her mother must learn how - and how not - to trust appearances . . .

 Tough, cogent writing, without sentimentality, and its polish never masks its realism. ...
 Brookner reveals herself as a European novelist and a major one.'